-If you use Microsoft System Center Configuration Manager or Microsoft System Center Endpoint Protection: For technical support with Configuration Manager or Endpoint Protection, contact your partner or visit the Microsoft System Center Configuration Manager and System Center Endpoint Protection Solution Center to find rich self-help material.
+If you use Microsoft System Center Configuration Manager or Microsoft System Center Endpoint Protection: For technical support with Configuration Manager or Endpoint Protection, contact your partner or visit the Microsoft System Center Configuration and Endpoint Protection documentation to find rich self-help material.
 It also offers the option of opening a support request online or over the phone.

 Technical support for System Center Configuration Manager or System Center Endpoint Protection requires either payment or is decremented from your existing licensing or Premier Support agreements.